 The chords are shown below from left to right in the order that they are most frequently used in music.
-Learning them in the order they are presented will give you the ability to play many songs relatively fast.
+Learning the chords in the order they are presented will give you the ability to play many songs relatively fast.

-The top row shows the three most commonly used chords, in order: G, D, and C. Thousands of songs only use these three chords, and a few only use two.
+The top row of the chart shows the three most commonly used chords, in order: G, D, and C. Thousands of songs only use these three chords, and a few only use two.

 You can click on the individual chord diagram to view instructions and tips on how to play them.